 So put your foot down, kindly but firmly.
-Let her know what is and isn’t allowed, and the consequences if she doesn’t fulfill her responsibilities.
+Let him know what is and isn’t allowed, and the consequences if he doesn’t fulfill his responsibilities.

 And don’t take the “because I said so” tone.
 Instead, explain the rules and consequences as a teacher would—in a matter of fact way.
-Your goal is to help her manage her emotions and behave in a better way, not win every battle.
+Your goal is to help him manage his emotions and behave in a better way, not win every battle.